Chamiln17/Swimming_Pool_Management_System/README.md

 # Swimming Pool Management System
-This project was made as part of the Operating System subject in university.
+This project was made in collaboration with [Makhloufi Aymen](https://github.com/AymenMakhloufi) as part of the Operating System subject in university.
 Swimming Pool Management System is a project that simulates the management of a swimming pool with multiple swimmers (nageurs).

 # Table of Contents